shadiakiki1986/fatca-ides-php/README.md

 $tmtr->getZip();
 ```

-To submit a correction XML file, as above, but use
+## Example 2: To submit a correction XML file
+Use the same code as above, but use
 ```php
 $sxe = simplexml_load_file("path/to/xml");
 $fdx = new \FatcaIdesPhp\FatcaDataXml($sxe);
 $tmtr=$factory->transmitter($fdx);
 ```
+Also, check the [correction.php](https://github.com/shadiakiki1986/IDES-Data-Preparation-Php/blob/master/www/correction.php) command-line utility from the `IDES-Data-Preparation-PHP` project

 # License